Oros42/Playlist-generator/README.md

 4- You can add paths and URLs in $URIs variable.

-You can find web page with musics file by using http://www.keewa.net/ or by recherching on google :
+You can find web pages with musics files by using http://www.keewa.net/ or by searching on google :
 ```
 intext:*.mp3 intitle:"index of" -inurl:"index" -inurl:"html" -inurl:"php" -inurl:"asp" "name" "last modified" "size"
 ```